JoaoMuriloPO/JoaoMuriloPO/readme.md

 ## 🚀 Goal

-> _"To consolidate my career as a developer, delivering efficient and scalable solutions, while evolving towards Full Stack development and high-performance projects."_
+> _"To consolidate my career as a front-end developer, delivering efficient and scalable solutions, while continuously evolving towards full stack development and high-performance projects."_

 ---